What is an i-Team?

 Do I need previous business/commercial experience?

 Not at all.
-Any PGR or postdocs from UEA, JIC, Sainsbury Laboratory, IFR and the Earlham Institute can apply to join i-Teams, whether or not you have previous commercial experience.
+Any PGR or postdocs from UEA, JIC, Sainsbury Laboratory, QI and the Earlham Institute can apply to join i-Teams, whether or not you have previous commercial experience.
 Teams are chosen to have as broad a range of backgrounds as possible, and all your specific knowledge and experience may well prove to be useful.
 The main requirement is to be enthusiastic and willing to try out new approaches.

 Do I need relevant technical knowledge?